Pure spinors, intrinsic torsion and curvature in odd dimensions: Differential geometry of pure spinor fields

-\begin{rem} The second part of the above proposition should be compared with its even-dimensional counterpart given in \cite{Taghavi-Chabert2012a}, which was argued to be a complex Riemannian analogue of Hermitian manifolds locally conformal to K\"{a}hler \cite{Falcitelli1994}, in the sense of `conformal to a complex Riemmannian manifold admitting a recurrent pure spinor field'.
-Proposition \ref{prop-conformal} shows that in odd dimensions this is not the case, and the appropriate generalisation is \eqref{eq-N-parallel}, not \eqref{eq-recurrent}. \end{rem}

-\paragraph{Curvature conditions} The integrability conditions for these equations can easily be computed by differentiation a second time and commuting the covariant derivatives. \begin{prop} Let $\xi^A$ be a geodetic or foliating spinor on $(\mcM,g)$, i.e. $\xi^A$ satisfies \eqref{eq-N-geodetic} or \eqref{eq-foliating}.
+\paragraph{Curvature conditions} The integrability conditions for these equations can easily be computed by differentiation a second time and commuting the covariant derivatives. \begin{prop} Let $\xi^A$ be a geodetic spinor on $(\mcM,g)$, i.e.\ $\xi^A$ satisfies \eqref{eq-N-geodetic}.
 Then